NikolasEnt/NikolasEnt.github.io/_posts/2024-02-12-Extrinsic-camera-parameters-initialization.md

     cameraMatrix=None, distCoeffs=None, flags=flags)
 ```

-For the homography-based approach the code was discribes in the previous section.
+For the homography-based approach the code was discribed in the previous section.
 Refinement for the homography-based method was performed using OpenCV `solvePnPRefineLM` function.

 The applied metrics are the same as those used in the CVPR Camera Calibration challenge 2023, as detailed in [\[2\]][2].